Therapy for Speech Problems

 • Biofeedback to gauge breathing during speech

-• Learning new breathing pattern with deeper inhalation and increased force during exhalation
+• Learning new breathing patterns with deeper inhalation and increased force during exhalation

 • Abdominal breathing